AdnaneX/smaterial/README.md

     - Add settings in documentation
     - Add black theme support
     - Add variables to settings
+    - Add css variables where possible.
+Also add fallback.
 - Navigation drawer
     - Add persistent mini
     - Fix styling for profile more